 You can check the Mixer Service Health Dashboard to see if there are currently any known service issues.

 For a conceptual description of all that can go wrong between the broadcaster and the viewer of a stream on Mixer, please see the article on How streaming traffic is delivered.
-This end-to-end troubleshooting guide for issues viewing Mixer streams is logically arranged to focus on the viewer experiencing the issue, but the troubleshooting steps often involve coordination between the broadcaster, the viewer, and Mixer (and sometimes even your ISP) to resolve.
-For help resolving additional broadcaster issues please see End-to-End TSG: Issues Broadcasting Mixer Streams.
+For help resolving additional viewer performance issues, please see End-to-End TSG: Issues Viewing Mixer Streams.

 - The broadcaster's encoder settings are set too high and their hardware can't handle it.
 The broadcaster may need to adjust their stream settings.